SC

 Bulk pricing means you pay less per unit when you buy more.
 Suppliers, wholesalers, and manufacturers offer lower prices as order quantities go up.
 This is called a volume discount.
 The idea is simple — larger orders are easier and cheaper to process, so sellers pass some of that saving on to you.

 For example, a product that costs $10 each at normal retail might drop to $8.50 if you order 50 units, and to $7.00 if you order 200 units.
 The more you commit to buying, the better the price per unit.
+If you need to work out what to charge customers afterwards, a retail price calculator helps you set a price that covers your bulk cost and delivers a healthy margin.

 Businesses use bulk pricing to reduce procurement costs, improve profit margins on resale, and simplify their supply chain by ordering less frequently in larger batches.